sjwaight/AzureRetirementsAlerts/readme.md

 # Use Azure Functions to Generate Azure Service Retirement Emails

 This solution is used to periodically generate and send an email that contains newly annouced Azure Service retirements.

-Blog to follow.
+If you want more background to this solution you can [read the blog](https://blog.siliconvalve.com/2022/11/16/build-your-own-azure-retirements-email-alerts-service-using-java-azure-functions-and-communication-services/) that that.

 The Azure Function is written using Java 11.

+If you continue to see "no retirements" emails and feel this is incorrect, then check your configuration.
+This solution is functional and running as expected in Azure.
+Thankfully there aren't too many retirement announcements!

 ## Debug locally